Bitola: Gazi Hajdar Kadi Mosque

-Jeni Mosque
+New Mosque, Bitola

-The Jeni Mosque is located in the center of the city.
+The New Mosque is located in the center of the city.
 It has a square base, topped with a dome.
 Near the mosque is a minaret, 40 m high.
 Today, the mosque's rooms house permanent and temporary art exhibitions.
 Recent archaeological excavations have revealed that it has been built upon an old church.

 Ishak Çelebi Mosque

 The Ishak Çelebi Mosque is the inheritance of the kadi Ishak Çelebi.
 In its spacious yard are several tombs, attractive because of the soft, molded shapes of the sarcophagi.

 Kodža Kadi Mosque

 The old bazaar

 The old bazaar (Macedonian: Стара Чаршија) is mentioned in a description of the city from the 16th and the 17th centuries.
-The present bezisten does not differ much in appearance from the original one.
-The bezisten had eighty-six shops and four large iron gates.
+The present bedisten does not differ much in appearance from the original one.
+The bedisten had eighty-six shops and four large iron gates.
 The shops used to sell textiles, and today sell food products.